WhitakerLab/WhitakerLabProjectManagement/README.md

 ## Onboarding

 If you're new to the lab, check out the [Onboarding repository](https://github.com/WhitakerLab/Onboarding) which will talk you through the different exercises and actions for your first few weeks in the lab.

+## Weekly updates

+Lab members are asked to prepare for their regular meetings with Kirstie by completing their "Weekly-meetings" file and open a pull request to update the repository in advance of the meeting.
+You can find the public records of these meetings in the [weekly-updates](weekly-updates) folder.

+## Lab meetings

+Lab meetings are held every week on Thursdays at 3pm.
+Remote attendance is always supported.
+Participation (even if you can't attend the meeting itself) is required from all lab members.

+You can see the schedule in the [lab-meetings](lab-meetings) folder.

 ## License and code of conduct